SLDGroup/GradientFilter-CVPR23/Readme.md

     ```
 results are stored under `classification/runs`

-Our experimental framework are mostly config-based, so you can try different experimental setups by simply changing config files under `classification/configs` and `segmentation/configs`.
+Our experimental framework is config-based, so you can try different experimental setups by simply changing config files under `classification/configs` and `segmentation/configs`.

 We provide the configs and launching scripts for:
 - [Classification] MobileNet-V2: [configs](classification/configs/cls/mbv2), [scripts](classification/scripts/mbv2)